-Warning: The Agen Workshop is addictive.
-Once people come they tend to come back year after year.
-Some participants are being reimbursed by their schools or professional organizations, but many of those who come to Agen pay their own travel costs, hotel stay and meals. a sacrifice they accept with joy, looking forward to a week of growing and sharing with kindred souls.
-Here is what some of them are saying:
+*Warning: The Agen Workshop is addictive.
+Once people come they tend to keep coming back year after year.
+Some participants are being reimbursed by their schools or professional organizations, but many consider that the week of growing and sharing with kindred souls is well worth their travel expenses.
+Here is what some of them have said about their stay in Agen:

 Maika from the Netherlands: The very nice experience in the previous years and the great atmosphere and the inspiration it gives me.
 Every year I learn new things and I get inspired again, which is so good to start the new year with.